Scaless/enumbra/README.md

 * magic_enum and Better Enums are compile-time generators that work directly on C++ source.
 All they require is placing a header in your sources.
   * enumbra is a standalone code generator with its own configuration syntax that requires an additional build step.
-* Constexpr generation slows down compile times / bloats memory.
+* enum code generation at compile time significantly slows down compile times / bloats memory.
 This cost is paid on every compile.
-  * enumbra generates all of the code before compilation, which can be compiled once.
-Functions still benefit from constexpr where possible. enumbra can analyze enums to provide extra functionality that is not possible with compile-time libraries.
+  * enumbra generates all code before compilation, which can then be compiled once.
+  * Functions still benefit from constexpr where possible.
+  * enumbra can analyze enums to provide extra functionality that is not possible with compile-time libraries.
-* The number of constants within a compile-time evaluated enum is usually limited to around 128 due to compiler limits for macros/templates.
+* The number of entries within a compile-time evaluated enum is usually limited to around 64-128 due to compiler limits for macros/templates.
-  * enumbra has no limits on the number of entries within an enum.
+  * enumbra has a default limit of 65536 entries within an enum.
+The limit can be easily increased through configuration.
 * Lack of configuration options.
   * enumbra has a few more knobs and optional validation steps.
+Reasonable defaults are set to work out of the box.
 * Limited to one programming language (C++).
   * enumbra can potentially generate to any language ... but currently only C++.
-* In magic_enum, the provided `bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are intended to be flags or not.
-  * enumbra defines operators for each enum individually, reducing the chance for mistake.
 * Better Enums are limited to enums that you control and define.
   * enumbra can be used to manually re-define third-party enums, though this is a bit dangerous as you get out of sync.
-Some more investigation is needed here. magic_enum is the safer option here as it works directly on the original enum.
+  * Some more investigation for enumbra is needed here.
+  * magic_enum is the safer option here as it works directly on the original enum.
+* Minimum C++ Standard version
+  * enumbra: C++17
+  * magic_enum: C++17
+  * Better Enums: C++11